coming to grips with the mad world

-For his part, Spielberg implicitly roasted Kelly in the implicit form of smooth talking and lady killing teen con man, Frank Abagnale jr.-played by Leonardo DiCaprio-in the twilit, allegorical and CGI enhanced film CATCH ME IF YOU CAN (2002), released on December 16, 2002 whose implicit allegorical intent was affirmed by allusions to DONNIE DARKO.
-Then, fittingly, given that conquering fear-particularly the fear of dying alone before receiving confirmation of the existence of God, was a major theme of DONNIE DARKO, two years after the film’s release Kelly was implicitly linked to Matt “Daredevil” Murdock-initially implicitly linked to John F. Kennedy jr. by Smilin' Stan Lee, Beamin' Bill Everett and Jolly Jack Kirby, and played by Scott Terra as a lad, and Ben Affleck as a laddish man, respectively-in the twilit, elektrafying, CGI enhanced and allegorical Mark S. Johnson super satirical film DAREDEVIL (2003), a film released on February 9, 2003 and inspired by a character implicitly linked to John F. Kennedy jr. that was created by Stan “the Man” Lee, Bill Everett and Jolly Jack Kirby for Marvel Comics about a man with no fear in a film that also anticipated the arrival of a fan with no fear that some mockingly called Gardevil in one of the most eerily prescient memories of the future of the entire dread allegorical Zone Wars.
+For his part, Spielberg implicitly roasted Kelly in the implicit form of smooth talking and lady killing teen con man Frank Abagnale jr.-played by Leonardo DiCaprio-in the twilit, allegorical and CGI enhanced film CATCH ME IF YOU CAN (2002), released on December 16, 2002 whose implicit allegorical intent was affirmed by allusions to DONNIE DARKO.
+Then, fittingly, given that conquering fear, particularly the fear of dying alone before receiving confirmation of the existence of God, was a major theme of DONNIE DARKO, two years after the film’s release Kelly was implicitly linked by Marvel and Twentieth Century Fox to Matthew “Matt” Murdock aka “Daredevil”-played by Scott Terra as a lad, and Ben Affleck as a laddish man, respectively-in the twilit, allegorical, elektrafying, and CGI enhanced Mark S. Johnson super satirical animaction film DAREDEVIL (2003), a film released on February 9, 2003 about a man with no fear who was implicitly linked to John F. Kennedy jr. when he was created by Smilin’ Stan Lee, Beamin’ Bill Everett and Jolly Jack Kirby for Marvel Comics and a film that also anticipated the arrival of a fan with no fear that some mockingly called Gardevil in one of the most eerily prescient memories of the future of the entire dread allegorical Zone Wars.

 “Because I can.

 Because I’m not afraid.”

-Alas for Kelly, despite his best efforts in DONNIE DARKO, 911 made it clear that a new disaster free era of film was not in the works in 2001, an unexpected and uncertain new terrorist threatening reality that Kelly explored on one level while he again also implicitly explored and satirized the battle that had erupted between CGI embracing film artists and CGI eschewing film artists when he returned with Grant, Osborne and Lisa K. Wyatt-who played indomitable fear conqueror, Linda Connie, in a Cunningham motivational video in DONNIE DARKO-and co-producer Sean McKittrick, costume designer April Ferry, production designer Alexander Hammond, and director of photography [DOP] Steven Poster-all from DONNIE DARKO-in his next confident, mature, brilliant, twilit, allegorical, CGI enhanced and Ozian themed docufeature film SOUTHLAND TALES (2006), which was first screened on May 21, 2006.
+As for Kelly, the unexpected and uncertain new terrorist combatting reality set off by 911 inspired him in part to don the writer/director hats and return with Grant, Osborne and Lisa K. Wyatt-who played indomitable fear conqueror Linda Connie in a Cunningham motivational video in DONNIE DARKO-and co-producer Sean McKittrick, costume designer April Ferry, production designer Alexander Hammond, and director of photography [DOP] Steven Poster-all from DONNIE DARKO-in his next confident, mature, brilliant, fearless, original, creative, twilit, allegorical, CGI enhanced and Ozian themed indie docufeature film SOUTHLAND TALES (2006), which was first screened on May 21, 2006.